 See recipe card for quantities, here is just a gist of ingredients.

-- Dals - You will need arhar (toor) or yellow split mung dal to make this dal tadka. washing thoroughly until the water run clear will make sure there is no mucky foam once the dal is pressure cooked.
+- Dals - You will need arhar (toor) or yellow split mung dal to make this dal tadka.
+It's important to wash the dal thoroughly until the water runs clear.
+This ensures there is no mucky foam once the dal is pressure cooked.
 I also prefer to soak the dals as it aids digestion however if time is crunched, and you cannot soak the dal, just add a couple extra minutes during pressure cooking.

 - Tempering - You will be tempering this dal twice once in the beginning in the pot and will finish it off with another tadka just before serving.